 In Microsoft Word, use the default Heading Style H2 for the article type (H1 for the article title, and H2 for all IMRD subheadings, H3 to H5 for sub-subheadings). (see: How should headings be formatted?)

 What is the maximum word count?
-Does that include tables?
+See also: Extended Copyediting Service

 Guidelines for Writing Abstracts